OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 Cross-border data transfers

-For cross-border data transfers from the European Union (EU) and the European Economic Area (EEA), GitHub adheres to the Privacy Shield Framework.
-You may view our entry in the Privacy Shield List.
+For cross-border data transfers from the EU, the European Economic Area (EEA), Switzerland, and UK, GitHub adheres to the Privacy Shield Frameworks.
+You may view our EU-US certification entry in the Privacy Shield List.

-In addition to providing our users methods of unambiguous, informed consent and control over their data, we participate in and comply with the Privacy Shield framework, and we are committed to subject any Personal Information we receive from the EU and EEA to the Privacy Shield Principles.
-In addition, we continue to participate in the Safe Harbor Framework for Swiss data transfers to the US.
-Please read more about GitHub's international privacy commitments.
+In addition to providing our users methods of unambiguous, informed consent and control over their data, we participate in and comply with the EU-US and Swiss-US Privacy Shield Frameworks, and we are committed to subject any personal information we receive from the EU, EEA, Switzerland, and the United Kingdom to the Privacy Shield Principles.

 How we respond to compelled disclosure